laixintao/uwsgi-docs/LogEncoders.rst

-使用这个配置，日志服务器将会接收 "i am gzip encoded" string followed by the tru log message encoded in gzip
+with this configuration the log server will receive the "i am gzip encoded" string followed by the tru log message encoded in gzip

 The log encoder syntax is the following: